ls1intum/tum-apply/docs/docs/applicants/browse-jobs.md

 ---

-## ⚙️ Position Discovery Workflows
+## ⚙️ Steps for Discovering Positions

-Below listed are the key workflows for browsing and applying to positions.
+Below listed are the key steps for browsing and applying to positions.

-### 🔍 Workflow 1: Discovering Available Positions
+### 🔍 Step 1: Discovering Available Positions

 **Goal:** Browse all available doctorate positions and identify opportunities of interest.